About

 Languages

 I speak Dutch and English fluently, and I have a reasonable reading comprehension of German, French and Spanish.
+Starting to learn Norwegian.

 I write most of my scripts in R, but I have worked with Python, STATA, SPSS, MPlus, and Matlab as well.